Product Code: CANtrace

 If you own a CAN interface from any of the following manufacturers, it will work with CANtrace.
 For Kvaser, Softing and Vector hardware, the license is tied to the hardware.
 For Peak hardware, the license is tied to the PC.
 CANtrace can be shared by several people as long as you use the same Kvaser, Softing or Vector CAN hardware.

 Users can use additional Python scripts inside the program to extend the default functionality of CANtrace.
+It has improved the built-in scripting, by including many common Python modules in the installer.
 Scripts can be used to create, filter, and modify signals dynamically for different uses.
 Descriptive example projects are also included in the public CANtrace folder.

 Signals are decoded using your existing CAN database, in the commonly used DBC format.
 You can connect a separate database to every CAN interface (channel) and there is even a handy database editor included in CANtrace.